-You’re at the stage when you need some advice on separating your property between you.
+You’re at the stage when you need some advice on property settlement and separating your property between you.
 It may be that you and your spouse/partner are still on good terms and can decide on the split amicably.

 Alternatively, you and your spouse/partner may need some legal advice and assistance in negotiating your property settlement.

 Do I have to be married?
-Or is it ok to be in a de facto relationship?
+Or is it ok to be in a de facto relationship for property settlement?

 No, the law is the same for both married couples and couples in a de facto relationship (after approximately March 2009).
 The law is different for each state so we can advise on your relationship in New South Wales.